Sodium Iodide I131

 Thyroid imaging: 50 to 100 microcuries (or 1.85 to 3.7 megabecquerels) 16 to 24 hours prior to imaging.
-Note: Alternative agents (eg, sodium iodide I123, technetium-99m pertechnetate) are recommended for routine thyroid scintigraphy due to increased thyroid radiation exposure with sodium iodide I131 (ACR-SPR 2014)
+Note: Other agents (eg, sodium iodide I123, technetium-99m pertechnetate) are preferred for routine thyroid scintigraphy for benign disease due to increased thyroid radiation exposure with sodium iodide I131 (ACR/SNMMI/SPR 2019).

 Treatment: Individual dose based on thyroid uptake and gland size.
 Oral:

-Hyperthyroidism: Manufacturer’s labeling recommends 4 to 10 millicuries (or 148 to 370 megabecquerels); however, due to high failure rates, RAI therapy with low activities is generally not recommended (Ross 2016)
+Hyperthyroidism: Manufacturer's labeling recommends 4 to 10 millicuries (or 148 to 370 megabecquerels); however, due to high failure rates, RAI therapy with low activities is generally not recommended (ATA [Ross 2016]).

-Toxic multinodular goiter (off-label dosing): 150 to 200 microcuries/g of tissue corrected for 24-hour radioactive iodine uptake (see dose equation below); if hyperthyroidism persists, may repeat after 6 months if needed (Ross 2016)
+Toxic multinodular goiter (off-label dosing): 150 to 200 microcuries/g of tissue corrected for 24-hour radioactive iodine uptake (see dose equation below); if hyperthyroidism persists, may repeat after 6 months if needed (ATA [Ross 2016]).

-Toxic thyroid adenoma (off-label dosing): 10 to 20 millicuries (or 370 to 740 megabecquerels) or 150 to 200 microcuries/g of tissue corrected for 24-hour radioactive iodine uptake (see dose equation below); if hyperthyroidism persists, may repeat after 6 months if needed (Ross 2016)
+Toxic thyroid adenoma (off-label dosing): 10 to 20 millicuries (or 370 to 740 megabecquerels) or 150 to 200 microcuries/g of tissue corrected for 24-hour radioactive iodine uptake (see dose equation below); if hyperthyroidism persists, may repeat after 6 months if needed (ATA [Ross 2016]).

 Ablation of normal thyroid tissue: Initial: 30 to 100 millicuries (or 1,100 to 3,700 megabecquerels).
 Note: If remnant ablation is performed after total thyroidectomy for American Thyroid Association (ATA) low-risk thyroid cancer or intermediate-risk disease with lower risk features, a low administered activity of ~30 millicuries is generally favored over higher administered activities.
-For initial adjuvant therapy when microscopic residual disease is suspected (in the absence of known distant metastases), up to 150 millicuries has been recommended (Haugen 2015).
+For initial adjuvant therapy when microscopic residual disease is suspected (in the absence of known distant metastases), up to 150 millicuries has been recommended (ATA [Haugen 2015]).

 Refer to adult dosing.

-Empiric dosing for subsequent pulmonary micrometastases ablation for patients ≥70 years: 100 to 150 millicuries (Haugen 2015)
+Empiric dosing for subsequent pulmonary micrometastases ablation for patients ≥70 years: 100 to 150 millicuries (ATA [Haugen 2015])

 Graves disease (off-label use): Children ≥5 years of age: Oral: Dose is dependent upon gland size; >150 microcuries/g of thyroid tissue is necessary to induce hypothyroidism; if gland is between 50 to 80 g, higher activities (200 to 300 microcuries/g of thyroid tissue) may be needed.
-Therapy in children between 5 to 10 years of age is acceptable if the calculated dose is <10 millicuries (Ross 2016)
+Therapy in children between 5 to 10 years of age is acceptable if the calculated dose is <10 millicuries (ATA [Ross 2016])

 Radiopharmaceutical; use appropriate precautions for handling and disposal.
 Wear waterproof gloves for preparation, handling, and administration.
 Maintain adequate shielding during the radiation-emitting life.
 Measure the appropriate dose using a suitable radioactivity calibration system immediately prior to administration.